rust-lang/rust/doc/rust.md

 > **Note:** This list is likely to become out of date.
 We should auto-generate it
 > from `librustc/middle/lang_items.rs`.

+### Inline attributes

+The inline attribute is used to suggest to the compiler to perform an inline expansion and place a copy of the function in the caller rather than generating code to call the function where it is defined.

+The compiler automatically inlines functions based on internal heuristics.
+Incorrectly inlining functions can actually making the program slower, so it should be used with care.

+`#[inline]` and `#[inline(always)]` always causes the function to be serialized into crate metadata to allow cross-crate inlining.

+There are three different types of inline attributes:

+* `#[inline]` hints the compiler to perform an inline expansion.
+* `#[inline(always)]` asks the compiler to always perform an inline expansion.
+* `#[inline(never)]` asks the compiler to never perform an inline expansion.

 ### Deriving